Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs

-The \emph{diameter} of the graph is the maximum possible distance between a pair of vertices.
-It is an important graph parameter, both theoretically and practically, and as such it has been extensively studied.
+The \emph{diameter} of a graph is the maximum possible distance between a pair of vertices.
+It~is~believed to be an important graph parameter and as such, it has been extensively studied.
 Formally, the \textsc{Diameter} and \textsc{$k$-Diameter} problems are defined as follows\footnote{In this work, we assume graphs to be unweighted and undirected.}: